lw8192/Red-Team-Dev/C/Win_Kernel_Programming.md

 copy the output WinDbg command, then run on the debugger VM to open WinDbg, reboot guest to connect
 When a kernel debugger is connected, driver signing is disabled by default.
 Use WinDbg preview: Start debugging > Attach to kernel > enter in port and key

+On a Windows 11 Dev preview VM:
+Need to download the Windows SDK

+VirtualBox VMs: kdnet kernel debugging is not reliable.
+Might need to use COM serial debugging or named pipe debugging with bridged network.

 Path to source code symbols:
 > .sympath + <path to folder with PDB>